thecandlestick/silverbullet/website/Student Practice & Reflection.md

 _Examples:_
 * Students learning to toss beanbags from 2/4 feet have to learn to judge distance and develop fine motor control.
 Students tossing from 3 feet only learn to rely on muscle memory

-* Students engaging in interleaved practice learn to identify problem types whereas students engaging in blocked practice suffer more from “discrimination errors”
+* Students engaging in interleaved practice learn to identify problem types whereas students engaging in blocked practice suffer more from “discrimination errors”.
+Better engagement

-* <your examples here>
+* Material on exams / crib sheet

 ---